Welcome to 1st Grade!

 First Grade Highlights

-First Grade is an exciting and busy time for learning, exploring, discovering, and growing.
+1st Grade is an exciting and busy time for learning, exploring, discovering, and growing.
 One of our beginning-of-the-year activities is our Apple Orchard field trip (actually a trip to my home which has lots of apple trees).
 This is a great community builder for both students and parents attending this hands-on approach to learning.
-We take part in the Christmas pageant, the school wide Science Fair, attend children’s plays at the Olympic Junior Play Production, and set personal goals to become members of a variety of 1st grade clubs.
-One favorite is membership in the Kennel Club!
+We take part in the Christmas pageant, the school-wide Learning Fair, attend children’s plays at the Olympic Junior Play Production, and set personal goals to become members of a variety of 1st grade clubs.

-Service ActivityThis year’s service activity will focus on actively supporting our U.S. military men and women.
+Our service activity focuses on actively supporting our U.S. military men and women.
 The students will reach out to show love, support, and appreciation to our presently deployed soldiers through frequent letters, drawings, and thank you notes.

-Reading/Literature: In first grade, children transform into true readers.
+Reading/Literature: In first grade, it's exciting when students transform into true readers.
 They apply their knowledge of how print works and practice strategies to decode unfamiliar words.
 They learn to …

 - Read aloud with fluency, accuracy, and understanding.